 About Robert B. Ruddell

-Bob Ruddell is Professor Emeritus of the Language, Literacy, and Culture Faculty Group at the University of California at Berkeley.
+Bob Ruddell was Professor Emeritus of the Language, Literacy, and Culture Faculty Group at the University of California at Berkeley.
 He began his teaching career as an educator at age 18.
 That year, both his parents suffered heart attacks, and he was forced to support himself by teaching in a one-room schoolhouse in a coal mining community in the Appalachian Mountains in his home state of West Virginia.
-Each month he would turn our school early one day and visit the students’ families.
-He visited the homes of each of the 32 students and is still in contact with six of these students.
-He has taught credential and graduate courses in reading and language development and directed the Advanced Reading-Language Leadership Program at Berkeley.
+Each month he would turn out school early one day and visit the students’ families.
+He visited the homes of each of the 32 students and was still in contact with six of these students.
+He taught credential and graduate courses in reading and language development and directed the Advanced Reading-Language Leadership Program at Berkeley.
 He served as Chair of the Language, Literacy, and Culture Faculty Group for a number of years.
-During his tenure at the University of California, at Berkeley, he worked closely with his 86 EdD. and PhD.doctoral students, advising and directing their research and dissertations to completion.
+During his tenure at the University of California, Berkeley, he worked closely with his 86 EdD. and PhD.doctoral students, advising and directing their research and dissertations to completion.

-Professor Ruddell has successfully mixed his work in public schools with his university teaching and research, and has worked with teachers in schools both in the inner city and in rural areas.
-He has lectured and conducted workshops for teachers in each of the 50 states, as well as in England, Sweden, Germany, Australia, Canada, and the Ivory Coast.
+Professor Ruddell successfully mixed his work in public schools with his university teaching and research, and worked with teachers in schools both in the inner city and in rural areas.
+He lectured and conducted workshops for teachers in each of the 50 states, as well as in England, Sweden, Germany, Australia, Canada, and the Ivory Coast.

-He can be contacted at email@example.com.
 More information about Bob can be found in History of Reading News (2011).
 My life in literacy.
 24 (2), 1-4.